Ensembl/webvm/README.txt

   - attempt to use for webvm

 ** Environment variables
+*** APACHE2_MODS
+The path to files for the LoadModule directive.
+Default is for Ubuntu.
 *** WEBDIR
 WEBDIR points to the git working copy.
 It contains your ServerRoot, htdocs etc..

 This variable is built from $0
 *** WEBTMPDIR
-By the web team's convention, host-specific writable files are kept separate.
+By the Web Team's convention, host-specific writable files (including logs and lockfiles) are kept separate.
 This makes it clear what files should not be copied, when cloning a machine.
-WEBTMPDIR is that directory.

-It defaults to something like /www/tmp/$USER but is derived from WEBDIR, unless a value is passed in.
+WEBTMPDIR is Anacode's name for that directory.
+It defaults to something like /www/tmp/$USER , being derived as a niece of WEBDIR.
+An override value may be passed in or set from APACHECTL.sh .

+This directory must exist, be writable and stored on local filesystem.
+*** Not exported to httpd
+These variables are used within the APACHECTL script
+**** APACHE2
+The path to the apache2 httpd executable, in the context of the prevailing $PATH .
+Default is for Ubuntu.

+This is word expanded before use, so can also do environment setup.
+**** op
+The operation APACHECTL is about to perform.
-*** WEBDEFS
+**** WEBDEFS
 WEBDEFS takes comma-separated keywords to pass as "apache2 -D" flags.

 It currently defaults to "vanilla", but this may change.